About WASH United

 Due to taboos and stigma, MHH continues to be neglected at all levels.
 That’s why in 2014, WASH United initiated the Menstrual Hygiene Day (MH Day) campaign to raise awareness and catalyse action on the issue.
 Celebrated annually on 28 May, MH Day has since grown into a global movement working together for a period-friendly world.
 WASH United develops the campaign strategy, provides free campaign materials, offers capacity-building, tracks results, and engages key actors, incl.
 UNICEF, the Worldbank, governments, and NGOs.

-Our Education Guide enables any organisation around the world to carry out a group-based workshop on periods.
-The workshop provides girls with essential knowledge about their bodies, strengthens their confidence, and creates a sense of community among participants.
+Our Education Guide enables organisations around the world to deliver a group-based training on periods.
+The training provides girls with essential knowledge about their bodies, strengthens their confidence, and creates a sense of community among participants.
 It can seamlessly be integrated into a wide range of programmes.
 The Guide is available in more than 30 language and regional versions.

 Period Education Germany